poparaguay/mypo/README.md

     ```

-* Bateria Li-Ion 1S 2500mAh 18650
+* Battery: Li-Ion 1S 2500mAh 18650
-* Modulo de carga/descarga con protección de bateria
+* Charge/Discharge module with voltage protection:

     ```
     http://goo.gl/Kd2iIu

     ```
-* Regulador 3.3V
+* 3.3V Regulator
     ```
 AMS11171A LOW DROPOUT VOLTAGE REGULATOR http://www.advanced-monolithic.com/pdf/ds1117.pdf
     ```

-*Componentes pasivos SMD  (0805: 0.08" × 0.05" (2,0 mm × 1,25 mm)  1/8 W)
+*Passive components SMD  (0805: 0.08" × 0.05" (2,0 mm × 1,25 mm)  1/8 W)
     ```
-- Resistencias 1R/2R, donde 1R es el valor de cualquier resistencia y 2R es el doble.
+- Resistors 1R/2R, where 1R is the value of any resistor and 2R is the double of that
-- Capacitor de 100nF
+-  100nF Capacitor
     ```

-Caracteristicas
+Characteristics
 ----

-* No necesita Computadora externa para funcionar
+* Does not need an external computer to run
-* El procesamiento de la señal se realiza en el brazalete Myo
+* The actual processing of the data is done by the Myo armband
-* Utiliza la libreria MyoBridge
+* Uses the MyoBridge library:
     ```
     https://github.com/vroland/MyoBridge
     ```
-* Control independiente hasta 3 servomotores:
+* Independent control of up to 3 servos:
     ```
     SERVO1 : Port 5